 Nothing tastes better than a hot meal cooked on a camp stove.
-Camp stoves have come along ways over the years and now offer the ability to cook everything from a simple snack to a full gourmet meal depending on the type of stove you use.
-While some may consider a trip to the backwoods "roughing it," others simply enjoy the ability to get outside, commune with nature and prepare an incredible meal on a camp stove.
+Camp stoves now offer the ability to cook everything from a simple snack to a full gourmet meal depending on the type of stove you use.
+While some may consider a trip to the backwoods "roughing it," others simply enjoy the ability to get outside and prepare an incredible meal.

 Three Popular Camp Oven Models